-There are contradictory views about biotech in Korea.
 The public holds positive views on the use of biotech for animals or medical purposes, but negative views towards its use in in agriculture.
-This was demonstrated in the 2020 KBCH annual survey of 800 Korean consumers' biotech perceptions.
+This was demonstrated in the 2021 Consumer Union Korea (CUK) survey of 1,000 Korean consumers and the 2020 Korea Biosafety Clearing House (KBCH) annual survey of 800 Korean consumers regarding biotech perceptions.